abrookins/redis-spaceship/README.md

 ## Synopsis

-You, along with small crew of scientists, were traveling through hyperspace on a mission of discovery when your RelationalDrive failed, knocking your ship _Emissary_ off trajectory.
+You, along with a small crew of scientists, were traveling through hyperspace on a mission of discovery when your RelationalDrive failed, knocking your ship _Emissary_ off trajectory.